swccgpc/swccg-card-json/README.md

 ## Where Are The Images?
-All of the images are hosted in the Holotable Git repository (https://github.com/swccgpc/holotable).
-This database links directly to those images.
+* All of the images originate in the [Holotable Git repository](https://github.com/swccgpc/holotable).
+* The holotable images are hosted from `res.starwarsccg.org`.

 ## What Does It Look Like?